Anika888919/Loan-Approval-Automation/README.md

 # 🏦 Loan Approval Automation

 An automated loan approval workflow built using **n8n**, **Google Sheets**, and intelligent decision-making logic to streamline the loan evaluation process.
-This project reduces manual effort, speeds up approvals, and provides instant notifications for approval, rejection, and spending alerts.
+This project reduces manual effort, speeds up approvals, and provides instant notifications for approval, rejection, and pending alerts.

 ---